k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/14_broadway_addl_features.md

 - Be familiar with the Actor Inheritance Mechanism.
 - Learn what are the Inner flows, how to do Error handling and to manage Transactions.
-- Create a Broadway flow with an Inner flow and an Error handler.
+- Create a Broadway flow with an Inner flow, an Error handler and a Transaction.